Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ### Use the standard (*) instead of (■) for mandatory fields

 We consider it more intuitive to use (*) instead of (■) for the mandatory fields because it is what is usually used in other websites.

-### Change text for marking section as not provided

-Some fields contain the text “do not provide this data” which could be confusing to the user because it seems more like an order to the user than a statement from the user.
-It may be something more friendly like “ I don’t want to provide this data”.

 ### Vocabulary API performance